SenseNet/sensenet/docs/field-control.md

 # Field Control

+> Although this feature is supported in sensenet ECM 7, it is built on the old Web Forms technology that you **should not use for new projects**.
+We encourage you to use a more modern UI solution using our [client-side packages](https://www.npmjs.com/org/sensenet).

 Field Controls are ASP.Net controls that provide GUI for setting/modifying Field values of a [Content](content.md).
 Thus, Field Controls are the basic building blocks of [Content Views](content-view.md) - views that define the HTML layout of Content when presented.

 [Content](content.md) build up of [Fields](field.md), and Fields are presented with Field Controls when Content are being presented with Content Views.
 Field Controls provide user interfaces both for displaying and for editing Field values.

 ## Field Controls and Fields

-[Content Views](content-view.md) can be connected to Content using Portlets.
+[Content Views](content-view.md) are displayed on the UI using [Portlets](portlet.md).
 You can connect Field Controls to Content Fields in the Content View, using the Field Controls common FieldName property.
 This allows different Field Controls to be used with a specific Field.
-Not any kind of Field Control can be used for a certain Field.
 There are pre-defined Field Controls for all available Fields in the system.

 ## Generic Field Control